Gangodawila Soma Thera

 Gangodawila Soma Thera (24 April 1948 – 12 December 2003) was a Theravada bhikkhu (Buddhist monk) from Sri Lanka.
-Following tradition, the Thera used the name of their birthplace, Gangodawila, in front of their dharma name; Thera denotes an elder monk.
+Following tradition, the Thera used the name of his birthplace, Gangodawila, in front of his dharma name; Thera denotes an elder monk.
 A prominent preacher and social reformer, Ven.
 Soma Thera played a pivotal role in the revival of Sinhala Buddhism in Sri Lanka during the late 20th century.
-Their accessible sermons, broadcast on television, inspired thousands, particularly youth, to embrace Buddhist principles.
-Soma Thera founded the Buddhist Vihara Victoria in Australia and led campaigns against alcoholism and superstition.
-Their sudden death in 2003 sparked controversy, with a Presidential Commission yielding mixed conclusions.
-Soma Thera's legacy endures through commemorative events, a postal stamp, and their influence on Buddhist activism.
+His accessible sermons, broadcast on television, inspired thousands, particularly youth, to embrace Buddhist principles.
+Soma Thera founded the Buddhist Vihara Victoria in Australia and led campaigns against alcoholism, growing individualism and superstition.
+His sudden death in 2003 sparked controversy, with a Presidential Commission yielding mixed conclusions.
+Soma Thera's legacy endures through commemorative events, a postal stamp, and his influence on Buddhist activism.

 Early life and education

 Born Weeratunga Arachchige Don Somaratne on 24 April 1948 in Gangodawila, a suburb of Colombo, Ven.
 Soma Thera was the eldest son of Don Dharmadasa and Hettige Dona Charlotte.
-They had four siblings, one of whom died young.
+He had four siblings, one of whom died young.
 The family initially lived on Tonic Mill Road before moving to Josswell Place, Mirihana.
-The Thera began their education at Rewatha College, Gangodawila, later attending Ananda Sastralaya in Kotte and completing studies at Isipathana College, Colombo, where they played rugby and cricket.
+The Thera began his education at Rewatha College, Gangodawila, later attending Ananda Sastralaya in Kotte and completing studies at Isipathana College, Colombo, where he played rugby and cricket.

 Before ordination, Somaratne ran a small shop in Mirihana and studied Dhamma at Vajiraramaya Temple, Bambalapitiya, developing an interest in Abhidhamma.
 Inspired by Ven.
-Ampitiye Rahula Thera, they decided to become a monk despite initial parental objections.
-In 1976, at age 26, they entered the Siri Vajiragnana Dharmayatanaya in Maharagama, observing the eight precepts, and were ordained as Gangodawila Soma Thera on 20 September 1976 under the tutelage of Madihe Pannaseeha Thera, Mahanayake of the Amarapura Nikaya, and Ven.
+Ampitiye Rahula Thera, he decided to become a monk despite initial parental objections.
+In 1976, at age 26, he entered the Siri Vajiragnana Dharmayatanaya in Maharagama, observing the eight precepts, and were ordained as Gangodawila Soma Thera on 20 September 1976 under the tutelage of Madihe Pannaseeha Thera, Mahanayake of the Amarapura Nikaya, and Ven.
 Ampitiye Rahula Thera.
-They received higher ordination in 1978.
-Their training at Vajiraramaya and Sri Vajiragnana Dharmayatanaya, key centers of the Amarapura Nikaya, provided access to prominent Buddhist scholars and resources.
+He received higher ordination in 1978.
+His training at Vajiraramaya and Sri Vajiragnana Dharmayatanaya, key centers of the Amarapura Nikaya, provided access to prominent Buddhist scholars and resources.
 Further studies at the Bhikkhu Training Centre, Maharagama, focused on Pali Buddhist texts within the Theravada tradition.

 Teachings

 Soma Thera was renowned for efforts to revive Buddhist practice in Sri Lanka, which had declined due to colonial influences and socio-political unrest since the 16th century.
-Their sermons, delivered in simple Sinhala, emphasised the Five Precepts, diligence, and mindfulness, urging followers to overcome "Thina-middha" (sloth and torpor).
-Soma Thera campaigned against alcoholism, superstition, and deity worship, advocating a return to core Buddhist principles.
-As a proponent of vegetarianism, they spoke against killing animals for meat.
+His sermons, delivered in simple Sinhala, emphasised the Five Precepts, diligence, and mindfulness, urging followers to overcome "Thina-middha" (sloth and torpor).
+Soma Thera campaigned against alcoholism, individualism, superstition, and deity worship, advocating a return to core Sinhalese Buddhist principles.
+As a proponent of vegetarianism, he spoke against killing animals for meat and meat consumption.

-Their television program, Anduren Eliyata (From Darkness to Light), aired on ITN and TNL, attracted thousands, particularly young audiences, earning them the title of Sri Lanka's first "television bhikkhu."
+His television program, Anduren Eliyata (From Darkness to Light), aired on ITN and TNL, attracted thousands, particularly young audiences, earning them the title of Sri Lanka's first "television bhikkhu."
 The Thera also promoted practical skills, such as learning English, to empower youth, and engaged in public debates, notably defending Buddhist sites like Dighavapi against encroachments.
-Their book, Buddhist Stupa, contributed to their scholarly reputation.
+His book, Buddhist Stupa, contributed to their scholarly reputation.